paxdotdev/pax/README.md

 Read more in [The Pax Docs](https://docs.pax.rs/)

 ## Getting Started

-Refer to the [guide for getting started](https://docs.pax.rs/start-creating-a-project.html) in the Pax docs.
+**Pax is being developed in the open in an unstable _alpha preview._** You cannot yet, without pain, create an app.
+If you want to collaborate on library development at this stage, [reach out on Discord](https://discord.gg/P6vTntC6fr).

+Once Pax reaches `Alpha` — soon — this section will be updated to include simple instructions for getting started.

 ## Current status & support